 To estimate the text length, we leverage the observation that the length of generated texts remains almost the same regardless of watermarks because the text length is generally determined by the content of the generated texts, i.e., the prompt.
 Inspired by this observation, we propose generating the texts without watermarks using the conventional beam search, obtaining the length of generated text $\widehat{T}$, and generating text with watermarks by solving the following problem:

 where $\alpha \geq 1$ denotes a hyperparameter that controls the approximation rate.
-Intuitively, the first inequality in Eq.~\eqref{eq:ns_watermark_additional_constraint} makes green words appear periodically, and the second inequality in Eq.~\eqref{eq:ns_watermark_additional_constraint} verifies whether $G_{\text{max}}$ green words appear before the first $t-1$ words.
+Intuitively, the second inequality makes green words appear periodically and the last inequality verifies whether $G_{\text{max}}$ green words appear before the first $t-1$ words.
 As explained in the previous section, if $G_{\text{max}}$ green words appear after generating $t-1$ words, the number of green words added in the remaining texts needs not be counted anymore.
-Thus, we only need to impose the first inequality on the generated text until $G_{\text{max}}$ green words appear.
+Thus, we only need to impose the last inequality on the generated text until $G_{\text{max}}$ green words appear.
 We show the visual explanation in Fig.~\ref{fig:alg2}.
-Owning to this additional constraint, we do not need to fill the table $\mT[t][g]$ for all $(t, g) \in \{(t,g) \in \mathbb{N}^2 \mid 1 \leq t \leq T_{\text{max}}, 0 \leq g \leq \min \{ t-1, G_{\text{max}} \} \}$.
-We only need to fill the table $\mT[t][g]$ for $(t,g)$ that satisfies the inequality Eq.~\eqref{eq:ns_watermark_additional_constraint} (i.e., the colored area in Fig.~\ref{fig:alg2}).
+Owing to this additional constraint, we do not need to fill the table $\mT[t][g]$ for all $(t, g) \in \{(t,g) \in \mathbb{N}^2 \mid 1 \leq t \leq T_{\text{max}}, 0 \leq g \leq \min \{ t-1, G_{\text{max}} \} \}$.
+We only need to fill the table $\mT[t][g]$ for $(t,g)$ that satisfies the conditions in Eq.~\ref{eq:ns_watermark2} (i.e., the colored area in Fig.~\ref{fig:alg2}).
 Subsequently, the time complexity can be reduced to $\mathcal{O}(\alpha k T_{\text{max}})$.
 We show the pseudo-code in Sec.~\ref{sec:pseudo_code}.